Board of Governors

 The University governing body is appointed under the provisions of the Education Reform Act 1988.
 It is collectively responsible for overseeing the University activities, determining its future direction, and fostering an environment in which its mission is achieved and the potential of all learners is maximised.

-The Board of Governors is made up of twenty two members, which includes the Vice-Chancellor.
-Thirteen of the Governors are independent members, four are co-opted lay members, two are staff governors appointed from amongst University staff following election, and two are student governors, appointed under the constitution of Coventry University Students’ Union.
+The Board of Governors comprises up to a maximum of 25 individuals, which includes the Vice-Chancellor.
+Up to thirteen of the Governors are independent members, between one and nine members are co-opted lay members, up to two are staff governors appointed from amongst University staff following election, and up to two are student governors, appointed under the constitution of Coventry University Students’ Union.

 The Vice-Chancellor is distinguished from all other members of the Board on the basis that he/she has the right to be a member by virtue of office, a right which the present Vice-Chancellor has taken up.
 The Chair and Deputy Chair of the Board, together with the Chairs of Committees are elected by the Board itself.
 Staff and student governors are appointed as full Governors, in the same way as the other appointed members.